The streak is over. Enochs beats Downey in football for the first time since 2010

 “We need to find a rhythm on offense,” Knights coach Jeremy Plaa said.
 “We have work to do but we are close.”

-Stoddard’s second rushing touchdown gave Downey a 14-12 lead with 6:44 left in the third until Orona scored on a seven-yard run with 1:34 left in the quarter.
+Stoddard’s second rushing touchdown gave Downey a 14-12 lead with 6:44 left in the third until Orona scored on a 7-yard run with 1:34 left in the quarter.

 Orona did have one fumble in his second career varsity start and Stacy said he is “still learning the difference between JV and varsity football.”